 Stony Lake was much larger in the 1850s than it is today.
 A dam was constructed on Stony Creek approximately 1/4 of a mile inland from the Lake Michigan shore.
 The dam caused Stony Lake to inundate land that was over 1.5 miles beyond its current northeast boundary.
 It stretched almost all the way to an area called Marshville where there was a second dam and a grist mill.
 It is said that the depth of Stony Lake was over 12 feet higher than its current level.

 There were great forests of white pine at the time, which fueled the lumber business for 25-30 years.
-But, early life in Benona Township did not come without its challenges, however.
-The dam that was built along Stony Creek burst sending a tsumani like wave of water that destroyed everything in its path.
-The sawmills were rebuilt, but the supply of white pine started to diminish and the local economy changed to an agrarian economy.
+However early life in Benona Township did not come without its challenges.
+The dam that was built along Stony Creek burst sending a tsunami like wave of water that destroyed everything in its path.
+The sawmills were rebuilt but the supply of white pine started to diminish, and soon thereafter, the local economy changed to an agrarian economy.

 Today, Stony Lake and the Stony Creek outlet are still well known landmarks in Benona Township.
 The sawmills are gone, but Stony Lake is a great spot for water sports like water skiing, fishing, sailing, snorkeling or sunbathing.
 At the mouth of Stony Creek, you will find our township park that includes a boat ramp, parking, restroom and boardwalk.
 A recent renovation, designated the Lake Michigan Oval Park Project, includes the construction of a handicap accessible fish landing deck and replacement of the bridge and seawall.